 Broadcast Reduction: The Brouter limits unnecessary broadcasts by using several caches.
-First, the Brouter caches the IP Address of the destination DLSw router for all MAC addresses learned from ICANREACH messages.
-Secondly, the Brouter caches all pending CA-NUREACH messages to avoid generating redundant messages.
+First, the Brouter caches the IP address of the destination DLSw router for all MAC addresses learned from ICANREACH messages.
+The size of the MAC address to IP address cache is configurable.
+Secondly, the Brouter caches all pending CANUREACH messages to avoid generating redundant messages.
 On the Token-Ring interface, the Brouter caches Route Information Fields (RIFs) to reduce the number of Explorer broadcasts.